beyond-all-reason/code-of-conduct/CodeOfConduct.md

 ### 3. Hacking
 1. Attempting to hack another player's account or the game infrastructure is not acceptable.
 2. If you wish to perform security testing contact the developers.
 3. If you identify a vulnerability by mistake please take care to not exploit it.
-Instead speak to the developers; we'd be very happy to learn about the vulnerability.
+Instead, speak to the developers; we'd be very happy to learn about the vulnerability.

 ### 4. Doxxing
 1. Revealing personal or identifiable information about another player they've not already revealed themselves is not allowed.